Kento-Okuyama/Regime_Switching/README.md

 - transition probability (Hamilton filter)
 - AR(1) model (Kalman filter)

-To do:
-- ask about deleting switching back
--

 Future:
 - simulation studies - multiple experiments? (not for master thesis)

 ## file description (interaction in both the kalman filter and hamilton filter + dropout as a covariate in the Kalman filter)
 - sam_preprocessing: loading data & getting factor scores (Bartlett scores) of the data